Davec876/Juniper/README.md

 # Juniper

-#A bot that checks your mental health
+A bot that checks your mental health
 ________________________________________________

-* Dave Chuck
+# Collaborators
-*Justin Rackley
+ - Dave Chuck
-*Liam Haley
+ - Daniel Kang